KarthikBharadwaj11/finance_advisor/embeddings.md

 );

 We used HNSW because our data is small and we dont really need clustering and it has better accuracy.
+HNSW builds a graph connecting similar vectors for fast traversal, while IVFFlat clusters vectors into groups and only searches relevant clusters - IVFFlat needs enough data to form meaningful clusters, which is why HNSW suits a small corpus.

 COnceptual SQL for FAISS vs PgVector: